· 14 March 2018 ·

 The problem with working way ahead on a post is that you have too much time to think of things to add to it, and the hound gets off the leash before you can hit the Publish button.
 This one began as a short tangent to another that’s coming up later, but the dog wanted to run.

-1. I may as well start with the example I know best.
+1. I’ll start with the example I know best.
 “Arthur Golding’s translation” of Ovid’s Metamorphoses, first published in 1567 when I was seventeen.
 Uncle Arthur was my mother’s half-brother, and my Latin tutor for some of my time at Cecil House.
-He’d have me do his Ovid for him as schoolwork, especially when it got too racy for his sensibilities.
-Arthur was a Puritan who read Calvin’s sermons for fun.
-Metamorphoses throbs throughout.
+He’d have me do his Ovid as my schoolwork, especially when it got too racy for his sensibilities.
+Arthur was a Puritan who read Calvin’s sermons for fun, while Metamorphoses throbs throughout.
 Draw your own conclusion.
 (The Epistle at the front is all Arthur’s.
 You can tell.)

 This selection comes from Book Four.
 The tale’s end, and the whole work, are at the link.
-I used this story later on, a couple of times.
+I used this story a couple of times later on.

 - Within the towne (of whose huge walles so monstrous high and thicke